systelab/systelab-translate/README.md

 <p> {{ 'COMMON_CODE' | translate | async }} </p>
 ```

-## Provide the translartion files
+## Provide the translation files
-In order to provide the translation files, you must include properties files in the /i18n/language and /i18n/error folders.
+In order to provide the translation files, you must include several properties files in the /i18n/language and /i18n/error folders.

 For the basic bundles, include a MessageBundle_xx_XX.json file for each language and country (not mandatory).